HardikGera/Image-Generation-Vision-/README.md

 - Verify your API key is correct and not expired
 - Check the browser console for more detailed error messages

+**"Authentication failed"**
+- Make sure your Supabase URL and anon key are correct
+- Check the Supabase dashboard for any authentication errors

 ## Credit Usage

 Each image generation costs 1 credit in the Stability AI API.
 The application is designed to generate one image at a time to help conserve your free credits.

-## Screenshots

-(Add screenshots here once available)

 ## Documentation

-For more information about the Stability AI image generation, see the [docs/stability-image-generation.md](docs/stability-image-generation.md) file.
+- For more information about the Stability AI image generation, see the [docs/stability-image-generation.md](docs/stability-image-generation.md) file.
+- For more information about the Gemini API (optional), see the [docs/gemini-image-generation.md](docs/gemini-image-generation.md) file.

 ## Contributing